 US-Iran War: Day 32 — Trump Says Conflict Could End in Weeks as Hormuz Remains Closed

-The US-Israel war against Iran entered its 32nd day on 1 April 2026, with President Donald Trump claiming the conflict could end within two to three weeks while Iran's foreign minister insisted Tehran is prepared to fight for at least six months.
+The US-Israel war against Iran entered its 32nd day on 1 April 2026, with President Donald Trump claiming the conflict could end within two to three weeks while Iran's foreign minister insisted Tehran is prepared to fight for at least six months — a stark divergence in expectations that has left global energy markets in a state of sustained uncertainty.

 Background